Greg Ladanyi: Biography

 In 2007, he partnered with Starr Andreeff and Mike Renault to form Maple Jam Music Group.
 His most recent work involved producing Ligion's new album, External Affairs.
 He was also the main producer on Anna Vissi's album, Apagorevmeno, which was released on December 9, 2008, in Greece and Cyprus.

 Ladanyi is mentioned in the lyrics for the song "Cocaine" on Jackson Browne's 1977 album Running on Empty.

-Ladanyi died on September 29, 2009, after falling 13 feet just 15 minutes before Vissi's performance at Nicosia's GSP Stadium, suffering a fractured skull.
+Ladanyi died on September 29, 2009, after falling 13 feet just 15 minutes before Anna Vissi's performance at Nicosia's GSP Stadium, suffering a fractured skull.